 VSA Ohio’s Adaption, Integration, and the Arts Program Identifies Indicators of Success

-VSA Ohio (VSAO) is the state organization on arts and disability whose mission is to make the arts and arts education more accessible and inclusive for people with any disability and their support networks.
-VSAO retained Measurement Resources Company (MRC) to examine the impact of its Adaption, Integration, and the Arts (AIA) program.
+VSA Ohio (VSAO, now Art Possible Ohio) is the state organization on arts and disability whose mission is to make the arts and arts education more accessible and inclusive for people with any disability and their support networks.
+VSAO retained Measurement Resources to examine the impact of its Adaption, Integration, and the Arts (AIA) program.
 AIA partners teaching artists and educators in inclusive classrooms to enhance teaching and learning through an arts-integrated residency and curriculum.

 Collecting both quantitative and qualitative evaluation and impact data over three academic years, MRC assessed the attitudes and experiences of participating teachers, teaching artists, administrators, and students, and the impacts the AIA program has on educational opportunities, quality of experiences, individual growth, and community connections.
 A total of 4,336 students, 38% of whom have disabilities, participated in the program between 2014 and 2017.